 Beyond the benefits to the individual charging station owner, networks based on open standards represent the best path forward to large-scale transportation electrification.
-Drivers will certainly need more charging stations to relieve their range anxiety.
-But as more electric vehicles hit the road, the most practical and convenient approach will be charging networks based on open standards.
+Drivers will certainly need more charging stations to relieve their range anxiety, and as more EVs hit the road, the most practical and convenient approach will be charging networks based on open standards.